wing5wong/kamar-directory-services/readme.md

 ## Commands & Schedules
 A `RemoveOldDataFiles` command is available that will remove files older than 3 days.
-A schedule to run the command daily is also configured (`/app/Console/Kernel.php`)
+A schedule to run the command daily is also configured.

 Run the command manually with `php artisan KamarDS:removeOldDataFiles`, or configure a cron job to run the task as per the schedule.